aleskandro/r-hadoop-madreduce-examples/README.md

 hdfs dfs -rm log.log will delete the log directory if you need to restart the map-reduce as above.

-WARNING: Verify the path of the hadoop-streaming-*.jar file
+WARNING: Verify the path of the hadoop-streaming-\*.jar file

+`src/streaming/script.sh` provide a simple way to be ran inside the docker container avoiding the handwritten commands above

 ## Using rhadoop